gijsmoonen/investigating-airbnb-group-06/docs/workflow.md

 **Step 3: Git Workflow**
 When working on the project, think in which subdirectory in de *src* folder the Rscript should be.
 Scripts that load and transform the data should be in the *data-preparation* folder and scripts for linear regression or any other kind of analysis or plots, should be in the *analysis* folder.
 Then use the following command in Git Bash,
+* git pull (should be done before adding or changing files)
 - git status
 - git add [file_name]
 - git commit -m [commit_message]